Blog #176~Special Needs Summer Recreation Programs

 Diveheart Scuba program- http://diveheart.org

 My son Nick (pictured above), is 23 years old and has Down syndrome and autism.
 He has participated in many of these programs over the years.
-These include Special Olympics, Challenger Baseball League, Top Soccer, swim lessons, Diveheart and I Can Shine Bike Camp.
+These include local library programs, Special Olympics, Challenger Baseball League, Top Soccer, adaptive swim lessons (thru the park district special needs program), Diveheart scuba and I Can Shine Bike Camp.
 During the summer months he also attended ESY (Extended Summer Year) summer school.
 These programs helped him to learn new skills, have a structured routine, and develop friendships.

 Nick at ESY Summer School…..